Freezer Essentials – How to Stock Your Freezer For Healthy Eating on a Budget

 And if you use them for cooked foods (soup, sauces, etc.), I highly recommend making sure the food is cold before it touches the plastic.

 You can absolutely freeze in canning jars and they’re wonderful!
 You must use wide-mouth jars and leave 1-inch of space between the top of the food and the top of the jar (this is referred to as headspace).
+You’ll also want to make sure the contents are fully-cooled before freezing.

 For more info about freezing in jars and different types of canning jars, check out this Canning Supplies and Preserving Equipment List.